ArepalliMeghana/ArepalliMeghana/README.md

 <h2 align="left">Hi 👋!
 My name is Meghana.</h2>
 # 💫
-I'm a passionate software developer skilled in Python, Java, C, and JavaScript, with hands-on experience in frameworks like React, Three.js, and Tailwind CSS.
+I'm a passionate software developer skilled in Python, Java, C, and JavaScript, with hands-on experience in frameworks like React.
 I excel in creating efficient, scalable, and user-friendly solutions that address real-world challenges.
 A quick learner and team player, I collaborate effectively to bring innovative ideas to life.
 Let’s work together to turn your vision into reality!